Parc de Paris

 If you're interested in some post-basketball food and drinks, Mokdong Station has an underrated restaurant/bar scene.

 To see more photos, please visit the Parc de Paris Basketball photo album.

--Come out exit 2 and walk straight for 20 meters until you reach a four-way intersection.
+- Go out exit 2 from Omokgyo Station and walk straight for 20 meters until you reach a four-way intersection.
 Take a left.

-**About 150 meters after you take a right onto Mokdongseo-ro, another park will appear on your left.
-This is Omok Park, not Parc de Paris.
+**About 150 meters after you take a right onto Mokdongseo-ro, you will see Omok Park.
+This is NOT Parc de Paris.